tiared/notes.stuartpb.com/unstuck-in-time.md

 There's also the manner of having roadmap files that I'm not convinced is right?
 Like, I think having a "roadmap issue", or milestone, or projects, is better...

 That's another thing, the interplay of milestones versus projects.
 I think that's one of the reasons I was thinking of doing "GitHub Best Practices", to clarify some of that.
-Now that it's "GitHub Mistakes", I guess it could be formulated
+Now that it's "GitHub Mistakes", I guess it could be formulated as a mistake people make, not keeping an accessible description of the changes in their project between versions